 Class rosters authorizing class attendance for all students who have completed the total registration procedure are available to the faculty on MyWashburn whenever they choose to review the roster.
 Students are not eligible to attend class unless they are duly registered.
 Any student whose name is not on the class roster should be directed by the instructor to to properly register on MyWashburn.
 Students who do not appear on the class roster by the end of the late enrollment period should not be allowed to continue attending classes.

 The essential purpose of grades is to differentiate accurately and appropriately between the students as to achievement in a particular course.
 An instructor must exercise great care in determining final grades of the student.

 Term grades are submitted on-line and are due after the final examination period as specified in the appropriate class schedule so the necessary processing can be completed before the next semester/term.
-A targeted announcement will be sent to the faculty indicating the deadline for submission of grades.
+An electronic announcement will be sent to the faculty indicating the deadline for submission of grades.
 Grades not submitted by the deadline will be recorded as "NR" (not recorded).
+Timely submission of final grades is a basic faculty responsibility.
+Faculty failure to meet this deadline impacts students negatively.
 After the deadline, grades or grade changes must be submitted using the formal paper process on a "Change of Recorded Grade" form.

 1. The following symbols and their values are used in grading except for the School of Law.

 |Symbols||Meaning||Grade Points Per Hour of Credit|

 |P||Credit - Letter Grade D||0***|

 *Faculty will report grades of F in one of three ways: